radio4000/blog/content/posts/how-to-discover-new-music.md

 # Some sources to stumble upon new discoveies

 All the following sources can be combined.
-Mixing them will lead to great results
+Mixing them will lead to great results.

 ## From the comfort of your home
 ### Discogs